bravesoftdz/screensaverkit/README.md

 # ScreensaverKit

-ScreensaverKit is a screensaver toolkit written in Delphi, that supports rapidly building screensavers for Windows platform.

 ![Main](screenshots/main.png)

+## About

+ScreensaverKit is a screensaver toolkit written in Delphi, that supports easily building screensavers for Windows platform.

-### Features
+## Features

+* Multi monitor support (duplicates across all monitors)
+* Provides hotkey binding internally
+* Provides settings supports for options persistence
-* Supports building screensaver on Windows 10 platform
+* Supports building screensavers for Windows 10 platform
+* True screensaver mode (hide taskbar, full screen, etc.)
+* Single instance checks to disallow screensaver from running more than once
+* Mouse and keyboard detection to exit the screensaver has been optimized
+* Handling external changes to screensaver screen(s)

+## Example

 * Supports IE rendering engine
-* Has customizable URL
+* Customizable URL
-* Has customizable splash background color and logo (default is total black)
+* Customizable splash background color and logo (default is black without logo)
-* Multi monitor support (duplicates across all monitors)
 * Hotkey binding to start screensaver (Achieved by accessing the screensavers settings, and clicking on create shortcut, which creates a desktop shortcut binded to the hotkey Ctrl+Alt+L)
-* Cleaned up the settings screen
-* Added an indefinite progress bar that reacts to url loading and error
+* An indefinite progress bar that reacts to normal and erroneous url loading
-* Support for JPG is added
+* Support for JPG logos
-* Mouse and keyboard detection to exit the screensaver has been optimized
 * Made embedded IE chromeless (no scrollbars, no borders, no clickable content)
-* Handled external changes to screensaver screen
-* Fixes to screensaver mode (to Hide taskbar, full screen, etc)
-* Single instance checks to disallow screensaver from running twice

-### Requirements
+## Requirements

-* Windows 10
-* Embarcadero Rad Studio XE8

-### Prerequisites

-Some demo examples utilizes modules from [Project JEDI](https://rometools.github.io/rome/), therefore you must have the following projects installed into your Delphi development environment.
+Some examples utilize modules from _Project JEDI_, therefore you must have the following libraries installed into your Delphi development environment.

 * [JEDI Code Library](https://github.com/project-jedi/jcl/)
 * [JEDI Visual Component Library](https://github.com/project-jedi/jvcl/)